seanofw/HalfMaid.Async/Readme.md

 - **Static method `Create()`**:  Creates a new `GameTask()`.
 Do not call this; it will be called automatically by the C# compiler's generated code as necessary.

+- **Static method `Completed()`**: Creates a `GameTask` that has already completed.
+Useful for returning immediately from a method that must return a `GameTask` but where you don't want to declare it `async` because there's no work to do, or the work is fast and synchronous.

 - **Method `Start<TStateMachine>(ref TStateMachine)`**: Start the given state machine.
 Required by the C# compiler.
 Do not call this directly.

 - **Method `SetStateMachine(IAsyncStateMachine)`**: Switch state machines.
 Required by the C# compiler, and deprecated.
 Do not call this directly.